kevinawei/GeniusLeagueAssessment/README.md

     print("Requirements met at: "+ str(sorted_rows[weaponCount-1]['seconds'])+" seconds")
     return sorted_rows[weaponCount-1]['seconds']
 ```
+## Here is the code for the outer most method
 ```python
 def getAvgTime(p, area, team, side, gunCount): # function to get average time entering a certain area by a team on a specific side with a specified number of SMGs or Rifles
     rows = p.getRows(area, team, side)